Diamond Certification Guide: Everything You Need to Know

 Think of diamond certification as a passport or identity document of your diamond’s exact quality and characteristics.
 To get a certificate, individual natural diamonds are evaluated by third-party laboratories such as the Gemological Institute of America (GIA) and International Gemological Institute (IGI) and various aspects of the stone’s properties are recorded in its certificate.
 The process of getting diamonds, gemstones and fine jewellery examined and graded for its merit is referred to as diamond certification, or coloured stone/fine jewellery certification.

-Why Do Diamonds Deed a Certificate?
+Why Do Diamonds Need a Certificate?

 Most major purchases and assets come with some sort of guarantee, proof of purchase or promise of quality.
 Diamonds should be no different.
 “Houses have deeds.
 Vehicles have titles and registration.
 It only makes sense that you have similar documentation for something as precious as your diamond purchase.
 A diamond grading reportis the assurance of your diamond’s quality, with disclosure of any treatment to enhance colour or clarity.
 The report provides the kind of clear evidence that is vital to a confident purchase,” says Natarajan.